typesupply/opentype-cookbook/readme.md

     (illustration of the same string repeated in the demo font)

 Is it real randomization?
 No. Is it perfect?
 No. Is it incredibly complex and hard to write?
-Yes (unless you use a script to write it).
+Yes.
+(Unless you use a script to write it.)
 Can it be slow if a font contains a large number of glyphs and the glyph run being processed is very long?
 Yes.
 Is it awesome anyway?
 I think so.

     feature calt {